vectordotdev/vector/rfcs/2020-04-15-wasm-foreign-modules.md

 ### Consider observability

-How can we let users see what's happening in WASM modules?
+How can we let users see what's happening in WASM plugins?
 Can we use tracing somehow?
 Lucet supports tracing, perhaps we could hook in somehow?

 **Conclusion:** Preliminary results show we may be able to allow guests to write with the current tracing subscriber.